Abo-3SooL/Integrated-Telecommunication-in-Mobile_Wireless-Optical_Fiber-Microwave-RF_Planning/README.md

 ### <h3 id="atoll-forsk">Phase 4: Atoll Forsk Simulation</h3>
-<p align="justify">In this phase, we used Atoll, a professional radio planning and optimization software, to conduct network simulations based on the project requirements.
-The simulation included the implementation of two sites (cells), each supporting multi-RAT technologies (2G/3G/4G/5G), with a microwave link designed between them to provide reliable backhaul connectivity.
+<p align="justify">In this phase, we used <b>Atoll</b>, a professional radio planning and optimization software, to conduct network simulations based on the project requirements.
+The simulation included the implementation of <b>two sites (cells)</b>, each supporting <b>multi-RAT technologies (2G/3G/4G/5G)</b>, with a <b>microwave link</b> designed between them to provide reliable backhaul connectivity.
 This phase allowed us to validate coverage, capacity, and link performance through practical modeling in Atoll. </p>

 ### <ins>Project Design</ins>
 ##### <ins><i>Requirements</i></ins>